waku-org/nwaku/README.md

 Examples can be found in the examples folder.
 For Waku v2, there is a fully featured chat example.

+### Tools

+Different tools and their corresponding how-to guides can be found in the `tools` folder.

 ### Bugs, Questions & Features

 For an inquiry, or if you would like to propose new features, feel free to [open a general issue](https://github.com/status-im/nim-waku/issues/new/).